ckitsoulis/Pterois-miles-Genome/TE_annotation/TE_annotation.md

 All tools were run in conda environment and the installation instructions for each tool and their dependencies are provided in the corresponding repositories.

 ## Usage
-All commands are provided in a pre-defined order (non-automatic usage for now) in the file *"TE_annotation_workflow.sh"*.
+All commands are provided in a pre-defined order (non-automatic usage for now) in the file *"TE_Annotation_workflow.sh"*.

 ## References
 1.